muxinc/mux-stats-sdk-react-native-video/README.md

 ## Caveats

-Upscale and downscale % metrics are not calculated for HLS sources because of https://github.com/react-native-community/react-native-video/issues/1194.
+1. Upscale and downscale % metrics are not calculated for HLS sources because of this open issue: https://github.com/react-native-community/react-native-video/issues/1194.